jbsEW/jbsEW/README.md

 - 👋 Hi, I’m @jbsEW
-- 👀 I’m interested in signal processing and
+- 👀 I’m interested in signal processing and machine learning
 - 🌱 I’m currently learning _everything
 - 💞️ I’m looking to collaborate on _anything
 - 📫 How to reach me...
 TBD